Street Fighter II: Gameplay

 Street Fighter II follows several conventions and rules established by its 1987 predecessor Street Fighter.
-The player engages opponents in one-on-one close quarter combat in a series of best-two-out-of-three matches.
-The objective of each round is to deplete the opponent's vitality before the timer runs out.
-Both fighters having equal vitality left yields a "double KO" or "draw game" and additional rounds ensue until sudden death.
+The player engages opponents in a series of timed one-on-one, close-quarters combat matches.
+In order to win a round, the player must either completely drain the opponent's health bar by landing attacks, or have more health left than the opponent when the timer runs out.
+Neither fighter wins the round if they have equal health when time expires or if they simultaneously knock each other out.
+The first fighter to win two rounds is declared the victor of the match.

+While a single-player game is in progress, a second player may join at any time, immediately starting a head-to-head match.
+The winner continues in single-player mode.

-In the first Street Fighter II, a match can last up to ten rounds; this was reduced to four rounds since Champion Edition.
-If there is no clear winner by the end of the final round, either the computer-controlled opponent will win by default in a single-player match or both fighters will lose in a 2-player match.
-After every third match in the single-player mode, a bonus stage gives additional points including a car-breaking stage, a barrel breaking stage, and a drum-breaking stage.
-Between the matches, the next match location is selected on a world map.
+The original Street Fighter II allowed up to 10 rounds per match; this maximum is reduced to four rounds starting with Champion Edition.
+If there is no clear winner by the end of the final round, either the computer-controlled opponent will win by default in a single-player match or both fighters will lose in a two-player match.
+After every third match in the single-player mode, a bonus stage gives a chance to earn additional points by smashing a car, wooden barrels, or metal oil drums.
+After each match, the location for the next one is selected on a world map.

 Like in Street Fighter, the controls are an eight-directional joystick and six attack buttons.
 The joystick can jump, crouch, walk left and right, and block.
 A tradeoff of strength and speed are given by three punch buttons and three kick buttons, each of light, medium, and heavy.
 The player can perform a variety of basic moves in any position, including new grabbing and throwing attacks.
 Special moves are performed by combinations of directional and button-based commands.

 Street Fighter II differs from its predecessor due to the selection of multiple playable characters, each with distinct fighting styles and special moves including combos.
 According to IGN, "the concept of combinations, linked attacks that can't be blocked when they're timed correctly, came about more or less by accident.
 Street Fighter II's designers didn't quite mean for it to happen, but players of the original game eventually found out that certain moves naturally flowed into other ones."
 This combo system was later adopted as a standard feature of fighting games and was expanded upon in this series.

 Plot

 The leader of the Shadaloo organization, M. Bison, in his global domination plan sets up a world fighting tournament, to select the best fighters to work in his Shadaloo organization through brainwashing.

-M. Bison's plans are foiled by Akuma (who was not a competitor in the tournament) who catches him off guard and performs the Shun Goku Satsu on him, killing the Shadaloo boss in an instant.
-Akuma then takes M. Bison's place in the tournament to fight the finalist, who some sources hint is Ryu.
-Akuma mocks M. Bison for being the slave of his own power, not knowing that he is actually in absolute control of his Psycho Power.
+Many of the other characters in the game have personal reasons for wanting revenge on Bison.